isavannahr/CF_WorldRiskIndex/README.md

 # World Risk Index

+## About the Dataset

 This dataset reports each country’s disaster risks annually.
 A disaster risk is a country more likely for “potential loss of life, injury or destroyed or damaged assets” due to “system, society or a community”.1 The world risk index is a geometric mean of exposure and vulnerability.
 Exposure is the exposure to natural disasters that a population faces such as drought, earthquakes, tsunamis, etc. Vulnerability is composed of susceptibility coping, and adaptation.
-  - Susceptibility are the conditions of a society such as: socio-economic development, deprivation, disparities, disease and epidemic exposure within a country.
+  - **Susceptibility** are the conditions of a society such as: socio-economic development, deprivation, disparities, disease and epidemic exposure within a country.
 A large susceptibility increases the likelihood that populations will be harmed in a disaster event.
-  - Coping involves how a society can counteract disaster events.
+  - **Coping** involves how a society can counteract disaster events.
-  - Adaptation is the long-term processes put in place to avoid significant impacts from a disaster event.
+  - **Adaptation** is the long-term processes put in place to avoid significant impacts from a disaster event.

+## Objective

 The aim is to complete a global level analysis to determine where relief may be needed and to determine the types of risk management that would be effective to help people avoid potentially devastating